 11. What to Do if a Nest Thermostat Is Not Compatible

-Nest thermostats are compatible with most HVAC systems.
-The maker of Nest, Google, features a compatibility checking tool that shares questions concerning your location and existing setup to learn which Nest model would be compatible with your system.
+Nest thermostats are compatible with most heating and cooling systems.
+The maker of Nest, Google, has an online compatibility checker that shares questions concerning your location and existing setup to see which Nest model is compatible with your system.

-If you have a Nest and believe it’s not compatible with your system, you should get in touch with local pros for smart thermostat installation in Haines City.
-Experienced technicians evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.
+If you have a Nest and believe it’s not compatible with your system, consider reaching out to professionals for smart thermostat installation in Haines City.
+An experienced technician will be able to evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

-Bear in mind, by doing this you're eliminating your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.
+Remember, by doing this you clear all your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.

 • Auto-Schedule: From the main screen, go to Settings and then scroll to Nest Sense.
 Go to Auto-Schedule, select No and click Done.